 Cross-platform price and review comparison

 Checking the same product on Target, Walmart, and Best Buy gives you a more complete picture.
-Review manipulation is less prevalent on these platforms, and seeing consistent feedback across multiple retailers is a strong signal of product quality.
+Review manipulation is less prevalent on these platforms, and consistent feedback across multiple retailers is a strong signal of product quality.

 Manually cross-referencing Reddit, YouTube, and multiple retail sites for every purchase takes time most people don’t have.
 That’s exactly the problem SeekShop was built to solve.